Do my students have to perform an entire play? Can we cut or combine scenes?

 How long should our performance be?

 Performances must be between 15 and 25 minutes.
 Really.
-If every school runs over 5 minutes that adds 40 minutes to the day.
-If you run over time, we must cut off your performance, and you may lose the chance to participate in the following year's festival.
 Please be considerate and adhere to the 25 minute limit.

 What about props and staging?

-- Each group must include a student stage manager.
+- Each group must include a student stage manager and company manager.

 - The Folger will provide basic furniture—a table, chairs, benches—which you can view at the walk-through.